MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 [self.client setUserPrimaryKeyField:@"email"];
 ```

 Alternatively, you can set all the properties at once using `initWithAPIVersion:apiHost:publicKey:userSchema:userPrimaryKeyField:userPasswordField:`.
+This will set the http and https host to the `apiHost` value.

 <p class="alert">Don't forget to check the <b>Create as a User Object</b> box when <a href="https://developer.stackmob.com/api/schemas/create" target="_blank">creating a new schema</a> for user objects.</p>